 Analysis and Test Results

 We don't consider a product's value in its overall numerical score, but we recognize that it is an important consideration in any purchase.
 While the adage "you get what you pay for" often rings true, our years of testing experience have taught us that the highest-priced products are not always the highest performing.
 To assess value, we compare the price of each product against its overall score.
 The Outdoor Research Ferrosi and Patagonia Quandary are two examples of models that provide great value, costing far below the highest-priced options, yet stepping up to nearly any hiking challenge.
-The REI Sahara pants help you save even more in your wallet, though there is a noticeable drop-off in styling and refinement.
+The Prana Brion II has great style at a reasonable price.
 Still, they are our recommendation for spending the least while still getting respectable performance.

 Comfort and Mobility